Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 7. Let yourself off the hook.

-The holidays are a time to chill the f*ck out and enjoy yourself.
+The holidays are a time to chill out and enjoy ourselves, but we often wind up overscheduled and overwhelmed.

-Even if you do nothing suggested here and end up having four million fights over the holidays, let yourself off the hook.
+Even if you do nothing I’m suggesting, let yourself off the hook.

 No matter what you eat, do, or don’t do, hating on yourself is never worth it.

-We cannot grow or make sustainable changes from a place of self-disgust.
-Self-love is a prerequisite for any goal.
+We cannot grow or make sustainable changes from a place of self-judgment.

 By supporting our bodies and practicing honest communication we can feel more relaxed, have more fun, and build deeper relationships over the holidays.